Fruity Oaty Bars (Applesauce Oatmeal Bars with Dried Cherries – No Bananas!)

 This post may contain affiliate links, see disclosure here.

 I wanted an oatmeal bar I could make without bananas, using ingredients I already had in my pantry.
 Something I could mix, bake, and slice without overthinking it … and this is it!
-If you’re looking for a simple, baked oat bar that actually holds together, tastes good, and feels worth making, my fruity oaty bars are exactly that.
+If you’re looking for a simple, baked oat bar that actually holds together after cooling, tastes good, and feels worth making, my fruity oaty bars are exactly that.
 They’re soft, lightly sweet, and studded with tart dried cherries, with enough substance to work as breakfast, a snack, or something to keep on hand when you don’t feel like figuring out what to eat.

 Fruity Oaty Bars on plate